Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 > Some of you pointed me towards Steve Souder's article [don't use @import](http://www.stevesouders.com/blog/2009/04/09/dont-use-import/) from 2009 but I can confirm that this position is no longer valid.
 The fact that almost 50% of the web is on http/2 and that there is a possibility of hardcaching all CSS locally using a serviceworker, I think we are good to go with imports in 2020 and beyond.
 Besides, our little CSS import switch will request only one external CSS file for a given 'viewport state', just like a \<link\> url does.
 >
-> Feel free to dissect the position I have taken on using CSS @imports on Toucaan.
-For now I am gonna happily report that **not using CSS imports** to separate critical from non-critical CSS is an anti-pattern that should do be done away with.
+> Feel free to dissect the position I have taken on using CSS @imports on Toucaan but for now I am gonna happily report that **not using CSS imports** to separate critical from non-critical CSS is an anti-pattern that should do be done away with.
 Toko, toko!

-Great, so now we have a basic critical structure for Toucaan's new reset file.
+Great, so now we have the critical structure for Toucaan's new reset file in place.
 Let us add some meat to it next.

 ## Layouts with CSS Grids.